A fan’s guide – the club from early doors to today

 Ground Guide

-The field of dreams – and the story behind it
+The Theatre of Dreams – and the story behind it

-Unveiled in 1910, Old Trafford, set by the Bridgewater Canal, was conceived by great Scottish stadium architect Archibald Leitch, responsible for Anfield, Highbury and Hampden Park.
+Unveiled in 1910, Old Trafford, set by the Bridgewater Canal, was conceived by the great Scottish stadium architect Archibald Leitch, responsible for Anfield, Highbury and Hampden Park.
 Seriously damaged by German bombing, it reopened through the 1950s and saw significant renovation for the 1966 World Cup.

-A new North Stand was built in time for Euro 96, and smaller later expansions have set Premiership attendance records.
-The three-tier North Stand above United Road, since named after Sir Alex Ferguson, houses the Red Café and Manchester United Museum.
-The facing smaller South Stand accommodates VIPs, media and the dug-outs.
-The West Stand is the former Stretford End, home of United’s hard-core following, while the East Stand houses the United Megastore.
+The facing smaller South Stand honouring Sir Bobby Charlton accommodates VIPs, media and the dug-outs.
+The West Stand is the former Stretford End, home of United’s loyal but long-suffering Red Army following, while the East Stand houses the United Megastore.

-Away fans are allocated a corner (currently sectors STH229/E230-233), between the East and South Stands.
 Outside the East Stand, on Sir Matt Busby Way, stand statues to Best, Law and Charlton, and Busby himself.
+Just beyond is the Hotel Football, one of the first of its kind in the UK.

 getting here